shihansheriffesanjo/esanjo-way/content/people-ops/hiring-process.md

 The hiring process at Esanjo is pretty much the same as any other company.
 Depending on the role that a candidate applied for, the application process takes three to four stages.

-We use [Recuritee][1] as our hiring software.
+We use [Recruitee][1] as our Application Tracking System (ATS) software.
 It is a tool that has everything the People Operations needs from opening and publishing a role on the Esanjo career website, applicant tracking system and even social media integration, making it easier to find and recruit potential hires.

+## Creating a Job

+Before we jump into the hiring process let's discuss how you post a job.
+We use [Recruitee][1] to manage all our Jobs.
+Jump onto Recruitee and create a new Job that we're hiring for.
+We have a very specific format that we follow when creating a job description.
+Your best bet to is either jump into the archived jobs and clone a job or jump into the [Google Drive][3] folder where we store all our job descriptions.

+If you need some tips on how to write solid job descriptions - head over to [Workable][4].
+They have really good templates that can be used as a great guideline.

 ## The Stages of the Hiring Process